hlgirard/CrystalML/README.md

 ### Quickstart

-A time series of images of an emulsion of protein-ladden droplets must be stored in a directory prior to usage of CrystalML The application can then be used to process the images as follows:
+A time series of images of an emulsion of protein-laden droplets must be stored in a directory prior to usage of CrystalML The application can then be used to process the images as follows:
 ```
 crystalml process --save-plot path/to/directory